visuve/Tunkio/ReadMe.md

 # Kuura

-- Wipes files, folders or drives
+- Overwrites files, folders or drives
 - Originally written during the small hours of a boring night
 	- Since then it has bloated a bit...